gasgiant/Camera-Shake/README.md

 | numBounces     | Number of vibrations before stop.|

 __ShortShake2D__
 Suitable for short and snappy shakes in 2D.
-Moves camera in it's X and Y axes and rotates it in Z axis.
+Moves camera in X and Y axes and rotates it in Z axis.
 Uses `BounceShake` algorithm.
 | Parameter        | Description |
 | :------------- |:-------------|
 | positionStrength     | Strength of motion in X and Y axes.|